FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch6.md

 Figure 6.9 illustrates the solution.
 To be protected, an Object must have an associated ACL.
 This ACL is made up of ACLEntries, each of which contains a set of Rights permitted for a specific authenticated Subject.
 An authenticated Subject accesses an Object only if a corresponding Right exists in the Object’s ACL.
 For security reasons, only the PDP can create and modify ACLs.
 At execution time, the PDP is responsible for searching an Object’s ACL for a Right in order to make an access decision.

-Figure 6.9: Class diagram for the ACCESS CONTROL LIST pattern
+<Figures figure="6-9">Class diagram for the ACCESS CONTROL LIST pattern</Figures>

 ### DYNAMICS

 Figure 6.10 shows a sequence diagram describing the typical use case for ‘Request object access’.
 The authenticated Subject’s request for access to an Object is intercepted by a PEP, which forwards the request to the PDP.
 It can then check that the ACL corresponding to the Object contains an ACLEntry which corresponds to the Subject and which holds the accessType requested by the Subject.

-Figure 6.10: Sequence diagram for use case ‘Request object access’
+<Figures figure="6-10">Sequence diagram for use case ‘Request object access’</Figures>

 ### IMPLEMENTATION